pablosanjose/Quantica.jl/docs/src/manual.md

 ```
 As a consequence, `h` and `supercell(h)` represent exactly the same system, with the same observables, but with a different choice of unitcell.

 These two different behaviors make sense in different situations, so it is important to be aware of the order dependence of transformations.
-Similar considerations apply to `transform` and `translate` when models are position dependent.
+Similar considerations apply to `transform`, `translate` and `wrap` when models are position dependent.

 ## Bandstructures